 (-b-) The Development Site is 1/2 mile or less from the stop or station and the scheduled service arrives every 15 minutes, on average, between 6 a.m. and 8 p.m., every day of the week.
 (2 points)

-(III) The Development Site is located within 1 mile of a full-service grocery store.
+(III) The Development Site is located within 2 miles of a full-service grocery store.
 A full service grocery store is a store of sufficient size and volume to provide for the needs of the surrounding neighborhood including the proposed Development; and the space of the store is dedicated primarily to offering a wide variety of fresh, frozen, canned and prepared foods, including but not limited to a variety of fresh meats, poultry, and seafood; a wide selection of fresh produce including a selection of different fruits and vegetables; a selection of baked goods and a wide array of dairy products including cheeses, and a wide variety of household goods, paper goods and toiletry items.
 (1 point)

-(IV) The Development Site is located within 1 mile of a pharmacy.
+(IV) The Development Site is located within 2 miles of a pharmacy.
 For the purposes of this menu item only, the pharmacy may be claimed if it is within the same building as a grocery store.
 (1 point)

-(V) The Development Site is located within 3 miles of a health-related facility, such as a full service hospital, community health center, minor emergency center, emergency room or urgent care facility.
+(V) The Development Site is located within 4 miles of a health-related facility, such as a full service hospital, community health center, minor emergency center, emergency room or urgent care facility.
 Physician offices and physician specialty offices are not considered in this category.
 (1 point)